awsdocs/aws-codebuild-user-guide/doc_source/build-caching.md

 +  Docker layer cache mode caches existing Docker layers\.
 This mode is a good choice for projects that build or pull large Docker images\.
 It can prevent the performance issues caused by pulling large Docker images down from the network\.
 **Note**
  You can use a Docker layer cache in the Linux environment only\.
  The `privileged` flag must be set so that your project has the required Docker permissions\.
+By default, Docker containers do not allow access to any devices\.
+Privileged mode grants a build project's Docker container access to all devices\.
+For more information, see [Runtime Privilege and Linux Capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) on the Docker Docs website\.
  You should consider the security implication before you use a Docker layer cache\.
 +  Custom cache mode caches directories you specify in the buildspec file\.
 This mode is a good choice if your build scenario is not suited to one of the other two local cache modes\.
 If you use a custom cache:
   +  Only directories can be specified for caching\.
 You cannot specify individual files\.
   +  Symlinks are used to reference cached directories\.
   +  Cached directories are linked to your build before it downloads its project sources\.
 Cached items are overriden if a source item has the same name\.
 Directories are specified using cache paths in the buildspec file\.
-For more information, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+For more information, see [Buildspec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.

 **Note**
 The `ARM_CONTAINER` and `LINUX_GPU_CONTAINER` environment types and the `BUILD_GENERAL1_2XLARGE` compute type do not support the use of a local cache\.\.
 For more information, see [Build Environment Compute Types](build-env-ref-compute-types.md)\.